How to Use Newsroom 101 in Your Course

 • Review the quizzes yourself.
 Pick key examples to review in class.
 Have students team up and defend their answers.

 • Assign one of the Dow Jones Grammar Tests each week as a reality check.
-Preferably, administer it in class.
+Preferably, administer it in class, but for discussion only, not for grades.
 Remind students that, when they apply for a job or internship, their performance on a comparable test may influence their chances.

 You can choose which quizzes to use, with this exception: In order to assign a quiz marked "Review" or "All," you must also assign the 3 or 4 quizzes that are listed as its prerequisites.